UsherChimbiya/UsherChimbiya.github.io/README.md

-# Borischibanga.github.io
+# UsherChimbiya.github.io
-This is just a portifolio website with the CV
+Here is m portifolio website with the CV and some certificates